-Here is a step by step look at my logo design process and how I go from initial consultation to polished, final design.
+Here is a step by step look at our logo design process and how we go from initial consultation to polished, final design.

 Step one: Consultation and Research

-In order to create the perfect logo design for your business I need to get to know you and your company, what your goals are and who your customers will be.
-I start this process with a initial chat to find out what you have in mind and discuss what would work best for you.
+In order to create the perfect logo design for your business we need to get to know you and your company, what your goals are and who your customers will be.
+We start this process with an initial chat to find out what you have in mind and discuss what would work best for you.

-I follow this up with my logo design questionnaire.
-This is a set of questions designed to help me get to know your business better, and to get you thinking about what it is you really need from the logo.
+We follow this up with our logo design questionnaire.
+This is a set of questions designed to help us get to know your business better, and to get you thinking about what it is you really need from the logo.

 It is tempting to just focus on the design style, and a common mistake people make when planning a logo is to focus on the sort of logo styles they like, even a particular logo they want to mimic, rather than what would work best for the business.

 A logo design needs to represent the ethos, style and ‘voice’ of your business.
-To help me find this, here are a few of the questions I like to ask to get us started:
+To help us find this, here are a few of the questions we like to ask to get us started: